Compare Charles Schwab vs Empower Retirement: 401K cost, investing fees, trading tools, account differences, pros and cons. Which company is better?

 Mobile Apps

-Mobile software continues the digital conflict.
+The battle continues on mobile.
 Both firms have two apps.
 Empower uses an Empower app and a NetXInvestor app.
-Both have the same interface and trading resources.
-Schwab uses Schwab and thinkorswim apps.
-The latter is on a very high level.
-It can trade futures and forex; plus, it has very advanced charting.
-The Empower apps, by contrast, only have simple charting.
+Both deliver the same layout and trading tools.
+Schwab uses the Schwab app and thinkorswim.
+The latter operates on a much higher level.
+It can trade futures and forex, and it also includes advanced charting.
+The Empower apps, on the other hand, stick with simple charting.

-The Empower apps do have a good deal of security research tools (they basically recreate the website).
-The thinkorswim app leaves out most research tools in favor of advanced trading.
-The main Schwab app, though, has a great deal of education and research; we're talking audio and video news at no charge.
+The Empower apps do provide a solid collection of research features that mostly mirror the website.
+The thinkorswim app leaves out much of that research in favor of more advanced trading tools.
+The main Schwab app, however, includes plenty of education and research, including free audio and video news.

 Winner: Schwab